Trump homeland security adviser quits

 "President Trump thanks him for his patriotic service and wishes him well."

-Mr Bossert - whose full title was Assistant to the President for Homeland Security and Counterterrorism - reportedly was pushed out, according to CBS News.
+Mr Bossert, who served as assistant to the president for homeland security and counterterrorism, was reportedly pushed out, according to CBS News.

-His departure come amid a staff shakeup, sparked by Mr Bolton taking over the White House National Security Council role on Monday.
+His departure comes amid a staff shakeup, sparked by Mr Bolton taking over as a key counsellor to the president on national security and foreign policy issues.

 Mr Bolton, a Bush-era defence hawk, succeeded HR McMaster as Mr Trump's third national security chief in 14 months.

-Trump's National Security Council spokesman Michael Anton also resigned as Mr Bolton began his new role.
+Trump's National Security Council spokesman Michael Anton also resigned a day before Mr Bolton began his new role.

 Why Bossert's exit matters